 The Power of Asset Management Ratios in Your Stock Analysis

-Asset management ratios are a key piece of the overall fundamental analysis puzzle.
+Asset management ratios are a key piece of the overall Financial Analysis puzzle.

-So, dig deep on a company’s asset management ratios before you invest to avoid surprises down the road.
+So, dig deep on a company’s efficiency ratios before you invest to avoid surprises down the road.